-Back in October my family and I went to Disneyland and beforehand I, of course, made a list of all the foods and treats that I wanted to eat.
-One thing that kept popping up on all the Disney food related accounts that I follow was “churro toffee.”
-It looked like something I’d normally pass up but if that many people were obsessed with it, I thought it was worth a try.
+Back in October my family and I went to Disneyland.
+Beforehand I, of course, made a list of all the foods and treats that I wanted to eat.
+One thing that kept popping up on all the Disney food-related accounts that I follow was “churro toffee.”
+It looked like something most people would pass up, though.
+Kind of boring and not colorful like all of the other treats that fill the bakery cases at Disneyland.
+However, if that many people were obsessed with it, Churro Toffee must be worth a try.
 Oh my goodness I fell in love!
 It’s basically a large square of perfectly crunchy English toffee, dipped in white chocolate, then generously coated in cinnamon sugar.
 I didn’t even get a great picture because it’s not that photogenic but here’s one I found online in stock images:

 I’m so glad that I tried the Churro Toffee!
 On the way home from our trip I could NOT stop thinking about it.
 I didn’t want to totally recreate it but wanted to make a dessert inspired by the flavors.
-These cookies have been in my head for 2 months and I’m so happy that I finally got them in my belly!
-They are the softest snickerdoodle type cookie with Heath chips added in.
+These cookies have been in my head for 2 long months.
+I’m so happy that I finally got them in my belly!
+Churro Toffee Cookies are the softest snickerdoodle type cookie with Heath chips added in.
 The toffee chips melt and are so soft!
-Then white chocolate is drizzled over the top with extra toffee chips for that crunch needed to taste exactly like a cookie version of Disneyland Churro Toffee.
+White chocolate is drizzled over the top with extra toffee chips for that crunch needed to taste exactly like a cookie version of Disneyland Churro Toffee.
 Y’all HAVE to make these cookies for the holidays!

 Sponsored post for Lee’s Marketplace.
 Items on sale the week of December 10-16: flour, baking soda, salt, cream of tartar, cinnamon, butter, sugar, eggs, vanilla, Heath toffee chips, white chocolate chips.
 All ingredients!